Mortgage Arrears & Difficulties

 We understand how quickly you can fall behind with mortgage payments and slip into arrears.
 We also understand that there are many reasons why this can happen.
 It can be really worrying as your home may be at risk of possession.
 However, this type of debt should be treated as a priority and it's essential that you take action as soon as possible to try to resolve things.

-Look at your budget to see if you can cut any non-essential costs to save money.
-Use our income & expenditure sheet to draw up a budget plan to see what you have coming in and going out each month or week.
+2. Look at your budget to see if you can cut any non-essential costs to save money.
+Draw up a budget plan to see what you have coming in and going out each month or week.
 Can you cut back anywhere?

 Always talk to a specialist debt counselling service before taking any unnecessary or rash action.